Unconditional full linear convergence and quasi-optimal complexity of smoothed adaptive finite element methods: Numerical experiments

 Inhomogeneous Dirichlet boundary data $g\colon\partial\Omega\to\R$ is approximated using nodal interpolation for $d=2$ and the Scott--Zhang quasi-interpolation~\cite{sz1990, AFKPP13} for $d=3$.
 This introduces an additional data oscillation term and leads to the extended estimator

-Therein, $\nabla_\gamma$ denotes the arc-length derivative for $d=2$ and the surface gradient for $d=3$, and $\Pi_E^{p-1}$ is the $L^2(E)$-orthogonal projection onto the space of polynomials of degree~$p-1$ on the boundary edge $E\subseteq\partial\Omega$.
+Therein, $\nabla_\gamma$ denotes the arc-length derivative for $d=2$ and the surface gradient for $d=3$, and $\Pi_E^{p-1}$ is the $L^2(E)$-orthogonal projection onto the space of polynomials of degree~$p-1$ on the boundary facet $E\subseteq\partial\Omega$.
 For further details, we refer to~\cite{AFKPP13, FPP14, BC17}.

-All experiments employ \cref{algorithm:SAFEM} with marking parameter $\Cmark=1$, cardinality control constant $\Ccard=10$, initial guess $u_0^0=0$, and, unless stated otherwise, polynomial degree $p=2$ and bulk parameter $\theta = 0.5$.
-The stopping parameter $0<\lambda$ reflects the balance between discretization and algebra error.
+All experiments employ \cref{algorithm:SAFEM} with cardinality control constant $\Ccard=10$, initial guess $u_0^0=0$, and, unless stated otherwise, polynomial degree $p=2$ and bulk parameter $\theta = 0.5$.
+Dörfler marking in \cref{algorithm:SAFEM}\cref{algorithm:SAFEM:2} is implemented using the binning-based algorithm from~\cite{Ste07} with $\Cmark=2$.
+In the cardinality-control step \cref{algorithm:SAFEM}\cref{algorithm:SAFEM:3}, we choose $\MM_\ell=\widetilde{\MM}_\ell$ whenever this choice satisfies~\cref{algorithm:SAFEM:cardcontrol}.
+Otherwise, we construct a subset $\MM_\ell\subset\widetilde{\MM}_\ell$ of maximal cardinality satisfying~\cref{algorithm:SAFEM:cardcontrol} by successively selecting elements from the bins in descending order.
+The stopping parameter $\lambda>0$ reflects the balance between discretization and algebraic error.
 The reader is referred to~\cite{GHPS21,BFMPS24,BMP24} for a numerical investigation and discussion on the choice of $\lambda$.
 We compare the \emph{Richardson} iteration (RI), \emph{Gauss--Seidel} iteration (GS), and \emph{PCG with incomplete Cholesky preconditioning} (PCG-iChol) for the intermediate-level smoothing.
 Moreover, we employ the \emph{identity} operator (ID) on intermediate mesh levels, corresponding to omitting the smoothing iteration.
-All these choices are uniformly stable~\cref{eq:stablesolver} with $\Calg=1$; cf.\ \cref{subsec:smoothers:sym}.
+All these choices are uniformly stable~\cref{eq:stablesolver} with $\Calg=1$; cf.~\cref{subsec:smoothers:sym}.
 For the non-symmetric problem, we employ the uniformly stable Zarantonello symmetrization according to \cref{prop:ZarStable}.